PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 `render_surface_protocol_module(patch)` returns source;
 `load_surface_protocol_module(patch)` returns the loaded module's namespace and caches per patch geometry.
 Scoped tags support measurement-provenance checks.
-These four factories use full syndrome rounds without a separate initial projection.
+These five factories (H, CX, logical S/S-dagger, SZ teleportation, and T injection) use full syndrome rounds without a separate initial projection.
 Each example places the factory next to the corresponding builder program.
 The two forms share operation order and measurement partition, not physical scheduling or allocation: the builder schedules patches together with